afsc-assessments/ebswp_2023/doc/EBSpollock.md

 \begin{table}[ht]
 \centering
 \caption{Biomass (age 1+) of Eastern Bering Sea pollock as estimated by surveys 1979--2019 (millions of t).
 Note that the bottom-trawl survey data only represent biomass from the survey strata (1--6) areas in 1982--1984, and 1986.
 For all other years the estimates include strata 8--9.
-DDC indicates the values obtained from the Kotwicki et al. Density-Dependence Correction method and the VAST columns are for the standard survey area including the Northern Bering Sea (NBS) extension.}
+DDC indicates the values obtained from the Kotwicki et al. Density-Dependence Correction method and the VAST columns are for the standard survey area including the Northern Bering Sea (NBS) extension.
+BTS=Bottom trawl survey, DB=Design-based, CPE=cold pool extent, ATS=Acoustic trawl survey.}
 \label{tab:bts_abund}
 \scalebox{0.9}{
 \begin{tabular}{rrrrrrr}
   \hline
-Year & Design.Based & DDC & VAST.NBS & VAST.NBS.CPE & ATS & VAST.ATS \\
+Year & DB.BTS & DDC & VAST.NBS & VAST.NBS.CPE & ATS & VAST.ATS \\
   \hline
 1982 & 2,912 & 4,069 & 3,916 & 3,946 & NA & NA \\
   1983 & 5,921 & 8,409 & 10,303 & 9,398 & NA & NA \\